HemendraKhatik/FlackApp/README.md

 ## About Project:
 This is an anonymous chat application in which you can create new rooms and can join existing rooms and can chat with other people in room.
 ## Uniqueness About This Project
-* Flack does not store user chat in Flack's server.
+* Flack does not store user's communications via chatroom in Flack's database server and once a message's delivered it'll be disposed.
-* It hides the user's identity from other users
+* It let users to choose a nickname due to sake of users' identities.
-* Passwords are encrypted
+- [x] Passwords are encrypted
+- [x] Nicknames reprents users behind their identities.

 ## Technology Stack Used In This Project
 * Python